isaacfreeman/kakano-obsidian-theme/README.md

 ![Supports mobile](mobile.png)
 Supports light mode and dark mode with the same base color, on desktop and mobile.

+- With [Style Settings](https://github.com/mgmeyers/obsidian-style-settings), choose whether the note background is near black or full black.

 ### Standardised controls
 ![Appearance of controls standardised across plugins for a consistent user interface.](consistent_controls.png) The appearance of buttons, switches, form fields and other controls is standardised across different modules, so the user interface looks and behaves consistently.